danshapero/cria/README.md

 Goofing about with LLVM.
 How the hell else am I going to learn it?

+The goal is to implement a functional language with Lisp syntax (or lack thereof) and ML-like semantics, which will compile to LLVM.

 Dependencies
 ============
 * [opam](https://opam.ocaml.org/doc/Install.html).
 Linux users: don't install it from the package manager, use their installer script.